rominirani/genai-apptemplates-googlecloud/palm-api-apps/log-analysis-github-action/README.md

 ## Outputs

 -   `report file`: The log summary and fixes report will be generated as an artifact named according to `output-file` variable once the action is completed.

-## Contributing

-To contribute to this project you can fork this repository and work on a seperate branch.
-All the features will be merged to the `main` branch once they are tested and verified.